Advising in the Teacher Education Program occurs on four levels.

-Before applying to the TEP program, individual potential applicants meet with the Initial Program Adviser, Heather Nielsen, for an introduction to the TEP program and to have their transcripts analyzed.
+Before applying to the TEP program, individual potential applicants meet with the Initial Program Adviser for an introduction to the TEP program and to have their transcripts analyzed.

-After being accepted into the TEP program, candidates are required to attend a group orientation to the program.
-At this orientation applicants are advised concerning general information common to all candidates, such as
+After being accepted into the TEP program, candidates are required to complete an orientation to the program.
+Through this orientation applicants are advised concerning general information common to all candidates, such as

 - why they are referred to as ‘candidates’

 - when to see their TEP Faculty Advisers

 - which assessments and exams are required by the Illinois State Board of Education

 Once candidates are accepted into the program, they no longer see the Initial Program Adviser but meet with their TEP Faculty Advisers instead.
 Candidates are

 - encouraged to arrange a meeting with their TEP Faculty Advisers soon after orientation

 - required to meet with their TEP Faculty Advisers when requesting Special Approvals for methods courses